prog4biol/pfb2023/problemsets/Unix_02_problemset.md

 1. Go to GitHub and create a free accout.

-2. Looks back at the notes and create your ssh key and add to your github account.
+2. Look back at the notes and create your SSH key and add it to your github account.
 [Notes for key creation](https://github.com/prog4biol/pfb2022/blob/master/unix.md#generating-a-new-ssh-key)

  #### Create Key and passphrase
 ```